By Eliza Stachowska, Advocacy Advice Coordinator and Independent Modern Slavery Advocate

 As the survivors we work with are based throughout England and Wales, our work has often been from afar – although as much as possible we conduct meetings face to face, in order to build rapport and trust.
 But then a year ago, the whole sector faced unprecedented challenges brought about by the global pandemic, and we had to quickly adjust to new ways of working.
 Providing advocacy and staying connected with survivors and colleagues within the sector became even more important, so we had to find alternative ways of working.

-That is why we set up Advocacy Advice Provision – an online advice service that provides survivors and other support organisations with tailored, specialist advice and signposting on survivor care in the UK.
+That is why we set up Advocacy Advice Provision – a new way for survivors and other support organisations to get in touch with us for tailored, specialist advice and signposting on survivor care in the UK.
 The aim is to share the information, knowledge and experiences gathered through our advocacy, community engagement, training and policy work.
 It enables us to expand our assistance and maximise our team’s efficiency by exploring alternatives to long-term casework.

 We constantly adjust and evolve the provision, and we welcome suggestions on how we can improve our service to best assist survivors, and other organisations, and to improve standards of advocacy and care.
-Although Covid-19 was the catalyst for this online service provision, we plan to make it available beyond the pandemic.
+Although Covid-19 was the catalyst for Advocacy Advice Provision, we plan to make it available beyond the pandemic.

 Our first step with any enquiry is to assess the level of help required and offer tailored signposting and advice.
 Sometimes, our IMSAs intervene around a specific matter (such as welfare benefits) and work alongside the agency who has reached out to us to resolve it.
 Occasionally, following a period of intervention, we take on a case and offer ongoing advocacy.